We work with each student and family, one-on-one, to make Brevard affordable.

 Merit scholarships range from up to $11,000 per year and are renewable for 4-years.

 Your application for admission serves as your Scholarship Application.
-When your Admissions Office receives your application for admission, then your Admissions Counselor will notify you of your admissions decision and merit Scholarship eligibility!
+When the Admissions Office receives your application for admission and applicable documents your Admissions Counselor will notify you of your admissions decision and merit scholarship eligibility!

 Scholarship competitions are held on the following dates:

 Saturday, March 16

 If you are selected to participate in Scholarship Competitions, you will...